Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 	 the file `dev.lst` separated by ';'.
 The file is ignored if it doesn't exist.
   4. No users should have password login with ssh, so the ssh config file is modified accordingly.
-Also, see the `adduser` and `usermod` commands; they are required for password less login when users doesn't have a password.
+Also, see the `adduser` and `usermod` commands; they are required for password less login when users don't have a password.
   5. Fastnetmon uploads rule files with `sftp`, a user `newrules` and group `sftpusers` is created and a dummy ssh-ed25519 key is added to `authorized_keys`.
 Notice the use of `chattr +i` and ownership of the